The Thrive For Good Growing Food Course

 Just like us, plants need water to live.

-That said, some plants are more disease-prone than others, like the tomato and squash families, and they’ll be less likely to get diseased if their leaves stay dry.
+That said, some plants are more disease-prone than others, like the tomato and squash families, and they’ll be less likely to get disease if their leaves stay dry.

-In a humid climate, those plants may benefit from being spaced further apart to allow for more airflow among the leaves, and you may water the soil instead of watering from higher up, whether getting in there with a watering can or using drip irrigation or a soaker hose.
+In a humid climate, plants may benefit from being spaced further apart to allow for more airflow among the leaves.
+You may also consider watering the soil instead of watering from above, whether using a watering can, drip irrigation, or a soaker hose.

-Or you may just water in the morning, letting the sun’s rays dry the leaves.
+Or you may water in the morning, allowing the sun’s rays to dry the leaves.

 One benefit of planting intensely is that the plants cover the soil, decreasing evaporation.
 That, partnered with a mulch, will help you conserve water.

-As for how much water to apply, you may come across the rule of thumb of 1 inch per week.
-That may be a little much, but may be okay during the heat of summer.
+As for how much water to apply, you may come across the rule of thumb that suggests applying 1 inch of water per week.
+That may be a little much, but it may be okay during the heat of summer.
 It works out to about 60 gallons per 100 square feet.

 My own rule of thumb is 1/3 inch (20 gallons per 100 square feet) per week during spring and fall and 2/3 inch (40 gallons per 100 square feet) per week during summer.

-If my hose puts out 8 gallons per minute, that’s just 2.5 minutes per 100 square feet in spring and fall and 5 minutes in the summer, but every hose is different, and once you get going through any kind of irrigation accessories, that changes things.
+If my hose puts out 8 gallons per minute, that’s just 2.5 minutes per 100 square feet in spring and fall and 5 minutes in the summer.
+Again, that’s per week.
+But every hose is different, and once you start exploring various irrigation accessories, that changes things.

-Really, how much to apply depends on the weather – temperature, wind, humidity, and sun exposure.
+Ultimately, the amount to apply depends on the temperature, wind, humidity, and sun exposure.

-Sandy soils don’t hold as much water, so they need to be watered more often, with less water each time, often 2-4 times per week.
-Clay soils hold a lot of water, so in order to get the water down deep, we supply a greater amount of water each time, but then we wait longer between waterings, more like 1-2 times per week.
+Sandy soils don’t hold as much water, so they require more frequent watering, with less water each time, typically 2-4 times per week.
+Clay soils hold a lot of water, so to get the water down deep, we supply a greater amount of water each time, but then we wait longer between waterings, typically once or twice a week.

-Of course, when you get a good rain, that will decrease your watering, too.
+Of course, when you get a good rain, that will also decrease your watering needs.
 A rain gauge will tell you how much rain you got (it’s hard to guess).

 Pest Management

-Mammals are another story – they evolved to eat healthy plants – so to keep rabbits, squirrels, deer, and others out, you need to find a way to block them.
-That often means some type of fencing, but may also involve chemistry (e.g. cayenne pepper) and biology (e.g. a cat or dog).
+Mammals are another story – they evolved to eat healthy plants.
+To keep rabbits, squirrels, deer, and others out, you need to find a way to block them.
+That often means some type of fencing, but may also involve chemistry (like cayenne pepper) and biology (a cat or dog).

-But for plant-feeding insects and diseases, the main goal is to improve soil and plant health so that they don’t cause much of any problem.
+But for plant-feeding insects and diseases, the primary goal is to enhance soil and plant health, thereby minimizing any problems they may cause.

-This involves some combination of the things we’ve been talking about in these lessons: good compost and mulching, fertilizers, microbial inoculants, appropriate watering, proper plant placement in the garden, companion planting, crop rotation, etc.
+This involves a combination of the topics we’ve been discussing in these lessons, including good compost and mulching, fertilizers, microbial inoculants, and appropriate watering.

-But building good soil can take years, so in the meantime, you will likely see some issues on some plants.
+That said, building good soil can take years, so in the meantime, you will likely see some issues with some plants.

-But if you have an infestation, you may decide to come through with a pesticide, whether homemade or purchased.
+But if you have an infestation, you may decide to use a pesticide, whether homemade or purchased.

 The most common homemade pesticides are:

-- Herbal tea.
-Add a mixture of herbs to a bucket and cover them with warm water, put on an air-tight lid, stir it every 48 hours, and start using it after 7 days.
+• Herbal tea.
+Add a mixture of herbs to a bucket and cover it with warm water.
+Put on an air-tight lid, stir it every 48 hours, and start using it after 7 days.
 Mix it with an equal part of water before spraying.

-- Garlic.
+• Garlic.
 Crush 2 cloves of garlic and marinate them in 1 tsp of mineral/vegetable oil for at least 24 hours.
-Strain it and add 1 tsp of liquid soap and mix well in 1/4 cup of water.
+Strain it and add 1 teaspoon of liquid soap, then mix well in 1/4 cup of water.
 You can keep this in the fridge for at least 2 weeks.
-When it’s time to spray, dilute this again in 1 quart of water and spray on the plants in the morning, preferably on a non-sunny day so as not to burn the leaves.
+When it’s time to spray, dilute this again in 1 quart of water and spray it on the plants in the morning, preferably on a non-sunny day so as not to burn the leaves.

-All of these can be somewhat harmful to beneficial insects and microorganisms, too, so we spray them only on plants that really need it.
+All of these can be somewhat harmful to beneficial insects and microorganisms as well, so we spray them only on plants that require it.

 The most common organic pesticides to purchase are:

-- Microbial (made from microorganisms).
-One example is Bacillus thuringiensis (Bt), a bacteria that makes a protein that kills some insects.
+• Microbial (made from microorganisms).
+One example is Bacillus thuringiensis (Bt), a bacterium that makes a protein that kills some insects.

-- Botanical (made from plants).
-My favorite is neem oil, made from the seeds of the neem tree (Azadiracta indica).
+• Botanical (made from plants).
+My favourite is neem oil, made from the seeds of the neem tree (Azadirachta indica).

-- Horticultural oil.
-Made from petroleum (aka mineral oil) or from plants like soy and canola.
+• Horticultural oil.
+Made from petroleum (aka mineral oil) or plants like soy and canola.

-The last thing to remember is that even if you do use any of the above, be sure to come through regularly with fertilizers and inoculants that improve plant health since that’s the best way to prevent and control pest problems.
+The last thing to remember is that even if you do use any of the above, be sure to apply fertilizers and inoculants regularly to improve plant health, as this is the best way to prevent and control pest problems.

 Harvesting Crops